computersciencecs/694/README.md

 ### Processing Format

 Use ./RecRankerEval/dataprocess/processing format.ipynb to modify the dislike.txt of the corresponding dataset to a file with spaces as delimiters to adapt to the initial recommendation model.
-The input file is dislike.txt of the corresponding dataset.
+The input file is dislike.txt of the corresponding dataset, which is obtained from step 3.
 The output file is dislike_set.txt of the corresponding dataset.

 ### Run the Initial Recommendation Model

 Run ./RecRankerEval/top-k-recommendation.py to use different initial recommendation models to obtain the relevant files needed to build prompts later.
-The input files are train_set.txt, test_set.txt, valid_set.txt, and dislike_set.txt in the corresponding dataset files in the ./RecRankerEval/dataset/ directory.
+The input files are train_set.txt, test_set.txt, valid_set.txt, and dislike_set.txt in the corresponding dataset files in the ./RecRankerEval/dataset/ directory, which are obtained from step 3.
 The output files are the initial recommendation list file Modelrec_save_dict.csv, the ground truth file Modelgt_save_dict.csv in the model_result subfolder of the corresponding dataset file in the ./RecRankerEval/dataset/ directory, and user.pkl, user_id_mapping.pkl, rating_matrix.pkl, pred.pkl, item.pkl, item_id_mapping.pkl, and item_id_mapping-all.pkl in the ./RecRankerEval/dataset/ directory.

 The parameters and configuration files of the model are in the files corresponding to the model name in the ./RecRankerEval/conf directory.